-- lift knowledge of the Indo-Pacific in Australia by increasing the number of Australian undergraduate students undertaking study and Internships in the region - deepen Australia's people-to-people and institutional relationships with the region, through the engagement of students, universities, businesses and other stakeholder networks in the Program - establish study in the Indo-Pacific as a rite of passage for Australian undergraduate students, and as an endeavour that is highly valued by the Australian community, and - increase the number of work-ready Australian graduates with regional experience.
+- lift knowledge of the Indo-Pacific in Australia by increasing the number of Australian undergraduate students undertaking study and Internships in the region - deepen Australia's people-to-people and institutional relationships with the region, through the engagement of students, universities, businesses and other stakeholder networks in the New Colombo Plan Program - establish study in the Indo-Pacific as a rite of passage for Australian undergraduate students, and as an endeavour that is highly valued by the Australian community, and - increase the number of work-ready Australian graduates with regional experience.

-The New Colombo Plan Scholarship Program objectives in 2018 are to:
+The New Colombo Plan Scholarship Program ('the Scholarship Program') objectives in 2019 are to:

-- provide between 120 and 150 prestigious and highly-competitive Scholarships - support more study experiences in a broad range of Indo-Pacific locations - encourage New Colombo Plan students to undertake longer-term study, language study and an Internship and/or Mentorship - engage New Colombo Plan students, universities and other stakeholders in public diplomacy and outreach, and - continue to develop an active alumni community for participants to share their experiences, promote the New Colombo Plan and continue to develop knowledge of and professional links with the Indo-Pacific region.
+- provide up to 120 prestigious and highly-competitive Scholarships - support more study experiences in a broad range of Indo-Pacific locations - encourage New Colombo Plan students to undertake longer-term study, language study and an Internship and/or Mentorship

+- engage New Colombo Plan students, universities and other stakeholders in public diplomacy and outreach, and - continue to develop an active alumni community for participants to share their experiences, promote the New Colombo Plan and continue to develop knowledge of and professional links with the Indo-Pacific region.

-1.2.2 New Colombo Plan Budget1
+1.2.2 New Colombo Plan Budget

-Funding for the total New Colombo Plan budget from 2017-18 is outlined below.
+Funding for the total New Colombo Plan budget from 2018-19 is outlined below.